robust-rosin/robust/doc/testcase.md

     I suggest that bug_witness.test is a fixed name for our test launch file.
 So only tf2_ros (the name of the offending package) is variable in that script.
 As you can see in ``b4dc23c/test.sh`` this file may need to be customized for the purpose of some tests (I need to make a script executable here).
 So you will likely be changing the generic file produced by @ChrisTimperley.

-7. **fix.sh**: A completely generic script that applies fix.patch, so that you can test both before and after fixing.  @Chris: you are welcomed to think how we can avoid keeping completely generic files in every L3 bug, and how to make more files generic (reuse).
+7. (not revised) **fix.sh**: A completely generic script that applies fix.patch, so that you can test both before and after fixing.  @Chris: you are welcomed to think how we can avoid keeping completely generic files in every L3 bug, and how to make more files generic (reuse).

-8. **test-with-fix.sh **A completely generic file that first calls fix.sh and then test.sh so that you can quickly use it as a singly command with docker run.
+8. (not revised) **test-with-fix.sh **A completely generic file that first calls fix.sh and then test.sh so that you can quickly use it as a singly command with docker run.

-9. **entrypoint.sh: **A ros environment set up for the shell inside the container.
+9. (outdated) **entrypoint.sh: **A ros environment set up for the shell inside the container.
 I have no idea if this could be somehow embedded inside the Dockerfile.

 <!---
 4. **fix.patch** a patch extracted from the fixing commit of ``b4dc23c`` using the following git command in the checkout of the repository with the buggy package (ideally already included by @ChrisTimperley):